pedronachtigall/MITGARD/README.md

 ncbi.update_taxonomy_database()
 quit()
 ```
+ - If necessary, change the permissions of all files in MITGARD/bin/: ```chmod 777 MITGARD/bin/*```
  - Then, run MITGARD with paired-end or single-end mode.
  - After, running MITGARD deactivate the conda environment ```conda deactivate```.

 :warning: **Installing MITGARD and dependencies - alternative 3**